 The overall model is designed to incorporate a variety of process perspectives, with emphasis on the requirements process described in the Joint Capability Integration Development System (JCIDS) – CJCSI 3170 series; the acquisition process defined in DoDI 5000.02 and DoDI 5000.75; and the Programming, Planning, Budgeting and Execution (PPBE) process defined in AFPD 90-6; and Program Management processes described in the Defense Acquisition Guidebook (DAG) and AFPAM 63-128.
 In addition to key instructions, such as AFI 63-101/20-101, AFI 10-601, and AFI 99-103, these documents serve as the foundation for developing, process naming and identifying the inputs and outputs within the model.

 The process design construct is two-fold.
 First, the APM uses the process types as defined by Dr. Michael Hammer: Governing, Enabling, and Core.
-Governing processes guide or direct other processes create the outputs that meet stated requirements of the organization, and Enabling processes support the execution of the core activities.
+Governing processes guide or direct other processes; Core processes create the outputs that meet stated requirements of the organization, and Enabling processes support the execution of the core activities.
 Second, the process metadata is intended to provide succinct yet vital information to the audience.
 Every process has the following minimum set of metadata:

 Process name (short reference for the purpose of the process),